Robertgovind/Flutter-Practice/README.md

 - Here I have used basics widgets for ui part.
 - http package for fetching json data from api and integrated in app by decoding it through json decode.

+# 6.Navigation and Drawer

+- In this project i have learned basically navigation and drawer.
+- Basic widgets used are Drawer, ListView, UserAccountDrawerHeader-it has better features to enhance ui, and so on.

+# 7.Material Design

+- In this project i have worked and learned about AlertDialog, SnackBar,